Pleszew County

 Pleszew County (powiat pleszewski) is a unit of territorial administration and local government (powiat) in Greater Poland Voivodeship, west-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat is the town of Pleszew, which lies 83 km south-east of the regional capital Poznań.

 The county covers an area of 711.91 km2.
 As of 2006 its total population is 61,951, out of which the population of Pleszew is 17,787 and the rural population is 44,164.

 Neighbouring counties

-Pleszew County is bordered by Września County and Słupca County to the north, Konin County to the north-east, the city of Kalisz and Kalisz County to the south-east, Ostrów Wielkopolski County to the south, Krotoszyn County to the south-west, and Jarocin County to the west.
+Pleszew County is bordered by Września County and Słupca County to the north, Konin County to the north-east, the city of Kalisz and Kalisz County to the south-east, Ostrów County to the south, Krotoszyn County to the south-west, and Jarocin County to the west.

 Administrative divisions

 The county is subdivided into six gminas (three urban-rural and three rural).
 These are listed in the following table, in descending order of population.